Floflis/Floflis-DNA/README.md

 You can download a packaged release [here](https://github.com/Floflis/Floflis-DNA/releases/download/071/Floflis.DNA.tar.gz).

-If you need the source, please don't directly download the source as zip/tar.gz; clone it. (you can download as compressed file, but you will need manual work to update Floflis).
+If you need the source, please don't directly download the source; clone it. (you can download as compressed file, but you will need manual work to update Floflis).

 For more details, visit our [downloads page](https://floflis.github.io/download/).